AdaptiveConsulting/ReactiveTraderCloud/docs/deployment/understand-rtc-build-and-deployments.md

 With docker installed, you can:
 - **run without build**:
     - ./deploy/docker/runAll
-    - This would use [all rtc docker images from docker hub][hub-docker]
+    - This would use [all RTC docker images from docker hub][hub-docker]

 - **build**:
-    - ./deploy/docker/prepare build rtc MyVersion
+    - ./deploy/docker/prepare build RTC MyVersion
-    - This would use docker images to build all artifacts and generate all rtc images
+    - This would use docker images to build all artifacts and generate all RTC images

 - **run your local build**
     - ./deploy/docker/runAll MyVersion

 - **publish your local build**
-    - ./deploy/docker/prepare push rtc MyVersion
+    - ./deploy/docker/prepare push RTC MyVersion
-    - This would push all rtc docker images to [docker hub][hub-docker]
+    - This would push all RTC docker images to [docker hub][hub-docker]

 - **deploy on a kubernetes cluster**
     - ./deploy/kubernetes/use-cluster selected_cluster